This is a legacy website: I will not be updating this website any more (2020).

 For my database of political meetings and maps, please go to my new website: http://historyofpublicspace.uk/political-meetings-mapper-2/

 Movements for the vote and workers’ rights in 19th century Britain fought for the right to meet and to speak in public space.
 Popular protests contested the meaning of ‘public’ in public space.

 This website accompanies the book Protest and the Politics of Space and Place, 1789-1848 by Katrina Navickas (Manchester University Press, 2015).
-It is ‘the book plus’, containing lots of extra material and interactive maps that I didn’t have room to put in the printed version.

 You can use the data and information on this site, but please credit it to me with the url of the page.